 Which product categories require the least experience?

-- Handmade (28% of sellers say they have Beginner seller experience)
+- Appliances (27% of sellers say they have Beginner seller experience)

 4. Fulfillment method:

-- Fulfillment by Amazon (FBA) is popular for nearly every product category, but Fulfillment by Merchant (FBM) is more popular among Collectibles & Fine Art, CDs & Vinyl, and Handmade.
+- Fulfillment by Amazon (FBA) is popular for nearly every product category, but Fulfillment by Merchant (FBM) is more popular among Cell Phone & Accessories, Computers, Apps & Games, CDs & Vinyl, and Handmade

 5. Sales/Business model:

-- Private label (creating your own product/label to sell on Amazon) is popular across nearly every product category, but MOST popular in Home & Kitchen and Sports & Outdoors and LEAST popular in Apps & Games and CDs & Vinyl.
+- Private label (creating your own product/label to sell on Amazon) is popular across nearly every product category, but MOST popular in Home & Kitchen and Handmade and LEAST popular in Books and Video Games.

 - Retail arbitrage is a method of finding low-cost or discount goods in brick-and-mortar retail stores in order to resell online.

-- Least popular: Home & Kitchen, Clothing, Shoes & Jewelry
+- Least popular: Home & Kitchen, Industrial & Scientific

 - Online arbitrage is a method of finding a low-cost or discount product on one website or online marketplace to resell on another marketplace.

-- Most popular: Apps & Games, CDs & Vinyl
+- Most popular: Apps & Games, Video Games

 - Least popular: Home & Kitchen, Sports & Outdoors